FlavioFS/design-patterns-for-games/Command/README.md

 ## Roadmap
  1. Define a common interface for all Commands.
 It should contain at least an *"execute()"* method.
  1. For each different command, create a class that implements Command interface.
 The actual function to be invoked (the encapsulated one) should be inside the body of *execute()*.
- 1. Invoke the encapsulated function through the interface, by invoking *execute()* (not directly anymore).
+ 1. Invoke the encapsulated function through the interface, by invoking *execute()*.

 ## When should I use it?
  - When creation and execution of a request are not dependent on each other.